dynatrace-perfclinics/cloud-automation/sonarqube-metrics/readme.md

 ## Prerequisites

+To execute this script successfully you will need all of the following prereqs:
-* SonarQube API token
+* SonarQube API token with FILL IN HERE permissions
+> More info on generating this token can be found in the [SonarQube Token Documentation](FILL IN HERE)
-* To execute this script successfully, you need a Dynatrace access token with Ingest metrics (```metrics.ingest```) scope
+* Dynatrace access token with the Ingest metrics (```metrics.ingest```) scope
 > More info on creating this token can be found in the [Dynatrace API Tokens Docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication)
-* Python installed on the machine with the dependencies available
+* Python installed on the machine with the dependencies available MAKE requirements.txt FILE and describe its use here

 ## Usage

-screenshots of it being used and the outputs, etc. here
+screenshots of it being used and the outputs, etc. go here

 ### Arguments